wertform/wertform.github.io/grundrisse.md

 # Grundrisse

-This is a project to make the Nicolaus translation of Grunrisse parallel the MEGA text.
+This is a project to make the Nicolaus translation of Grundrisse parallel the MEGA text.

-The first part of the [Chapter on Capital](texts/grundrisse_capital.html)
+The first part of the [Chapter on Capital](/texts/grundrisse_capital.html)